digitalinfinity/abi-stable-node/napi_js_data.md

 #### Description
 This API creates a JavaScript String object from a utf8 encoded C++ string

 JavaScript String type is described in [Section 6.1.4](https://tc39.github.io/ecma262/#sec-ecmascript-language-types-string-type) of the ECMAScript Language Specification.

 ### *napi_create_symbol*

 #### Signature
 ```
-napi_status napi_create_string_utf8(napi_env e, const char* s, napi_value* result)
+napi_status napi_create_string_utf8(napi_env env, const char* description, napi_value* result)
 ```

 #### Parameters
-- `[in]  e`: The environment that the API is invoked under
+- `[in]  env`: The environment that the API is invoked under
-- `[in]  s`: Null-terminated character buffer representing a utf8 encoded string
+- `[in]  description`: Null-terminated character buffer representing a utf8 encoded string to describe the symbol
 - `[out] result`: A `napi_value` representing a JavaScript Symbol

 #### Return value